Fig Bruschetta Recipe and Love of Fig Photographs

 Roasted Fig Puree Directions

-- If you are grilling the bread: heat the grill and lightly brush each sides of sliced bread with olive oil.
-Grill each side of the bread till crisp.
+If you are grilling the bread: heat the grill and lightly brush each sides of sliced bread with olive oil.
+Grill each side of the bread until crisp.